mnooner256/pyqrcode/docs/create.rst

 Finally, the :term:`mode` parameter sets how the contents will be encoded.
 Three of the four possible encodings are available.
 By default, the object uses the most efficient encoding for the contents.
 You can override this behavior by setting this parameter.
-See :py:data:`pyqrcode.tables.modes` for a list of possible values for this parameter.
+See :py:data:`pyqrcodeng.tables.modes` for a list of possible values for this parameter.
 A much longer discussion on modes can be found in the next section :doc:`encoding`.